 Wine rated (2020 guide) 92/100

-Château Rauzan-Gassies 2017 is straightforward and floral, with blueberries and hints of chocolate and hazelnut, aromas on the nose and palate.
-It is medium-bodied with fresh tannins and a tangy finish.
-Wait until 2022 to allow it to soften a little.
+The 2017 Château Rauzan-Gassies is crisp and floral, with notes of blueberries, chocolate, and hazelnut, which are evident on both the nose and the palate.
+It is medium-bodied with fresh tannins and a lively finish.
+Wait until 2022 to allow it to soften a bit.

 Vert de Vin